danbaryaakov/bean-runner/README.md

 ![Screenshot](/site/screenshot.png)

 BeanRunner is a workflow automation orchestrator in a spring boot starter.

-Once added to a spring boot project, it allows you to define flows by creating interconnected spring beans annotated with run dependency annotations such as @OnSuccess, @OnComplete, @OnFailure etc. The flows form a DAG (Directed Acyclic Graph) that can then be triggered by the UI, by defining a CRON schedule, or invoked programmatically.
+Once added to a
+spring boot project, it allows you to define flows by creating interconnected spring beans annotated with run dependency annotations such as `@OnSuccess`, `@OnComplete`, `@OnFailure` etc. The flows form a DAG (Directed Acyclic Graph) that can then be triggered by the UI, by defining a CRON schedule, or invoked programmatically.

 BeanRunner's flow executor handles parallelism, retries, error handling, as well